lchilson/lchilson.github.io/ArchitectureDomainSlides.md

 ## The Pain of Architecture

 In technology, continuous learning and adaptation are crucial.
 Any perceived decline in effectiveness might relate more to the challenges of keeping pace with technology, not a decline in capabilities.

-> **TALKING POINT**: Lots of blame, no love!Tech changes FAST!.
-Examples?
-Devs get instant feedback; architects often wait in suspense for their next steps to prove successful.
+Even the latest and greatest shiney toy is bound to have a security flaw.

 ---
+## Docker
+I personaly in my shop have adviocated for docker since day 1! but as a developer i only saw the new and shiney. i only wanted to use it to benifit the company!
+Its what i still belive but have learned over time.

+---

+## What the architects saw ...

+1. **Container Breakouts:**
+2. **Kernel Exploits:**
+3. **Image Security:**
+4. **Docker Daemon API Security:**
+5. **Network Security:**
+6. **Resource Limitation:**
+7. **Secret Management:**
+8. **Logging and Auditing:**
+---

 ## Where They Shine: Risk Management

-Non-coding architects have a broad skill set, understanding the impact of new service components on the system.
+Architects have a broad skill set, understanding the impact of new service components on the system.
 They excel in anticipating and mitigating risks.

 > **Example**: Foreseeing implications of a new system performing mass updates during another system's critical processes.